dalesgit/logseq-sd/pages/module-two-syllabus.md

 ## Welcome to CAP Module Two:
 	- Building the Spiritual Direction Toolbox**
 	  January 9-March 27, 2025
 - ## Instructor: Linda Serepca (<Lindaserepca10@gmail.com>) 704-776-3787

-  **Required texts:**
+- ## Required texts:
 	- 1. Discernment by Rose Mary Dougherty, SSND
 	  2. Faith Styles by John Mabry
 	  3. In Touch by John Prendergast, PHD
-- **Assignments:
+- ## Assignments:
 	- **Read texts and articles sent for discussion and make notes**
 		- ~ including questions, stirrings, and noticings to process the material with your peers.
 		  Write a faux verbatim [using one of the concepts or modalities presented]{.underline} in one or more of the three texts read (a discernment issue, crisis of faith, tending inner guidance) and engage in peer supervision.
+-
 - **Jan 9 Didactic:** Ignatian Discernment
 	- **Part 1** with Christine Pearson
 	- *Please watch YouTube video sent!*